The Last Ship (novel): Plot

 Nathan James eventually reaches the remote South Pacific and, with the ship's nuclear fuel nearly gone, discovers a small, uncontaminated island in French Polynesia.
 The ship's crew establishes a community on the island, and they begin to try to conceive children to continue civilization.
+They work out an arrangement to allow genetic diversity with anonymous fatherhood, with the women always in strict control.
 An archival project is started, wherein everyone is encouraged to write out their knowledge for future generations.
+One day, the island look-out spots a war-ship on the horizon, but it disappears and is never seen again.
+Over time, two women goes missing, and one night, a pair decide to desert the community in a boat.